D-Bus: History and adoption

 D-Bus was started in 2002 by Havoc Pennington, Alex Larsson (Red Hat) and Anders Carlsson.
 The version 1.0—considered API stable—was released in November 2006.

 Heavily influenced by the DCOP system used by versions 2 and 3 of KDE, D-Bus has replaced DCOP in the KDE 4 release.
 An implementation of D-Bus supports most POSIX operating systems, and a port for Windows exists.
 It is used by Qt 4 and later by GNOME.
 In GNOME it has gradually replaced most parts of the earlier Bonobo mechanism.
 It is also used by Xfce.

 One of the earlier adopters was the (nowadays deprecated) Hardware Abstraction Layer.
 HAL used D-Bus to export information about hardware that has been added to or removed from the computer.

 The usage of D-Bus is steadily expanding beyond the initial scope of desktop environments to cover an increasing amount of system services.
 For instance, the NetworkManager network daemon, BlueZ bluetooth stack and PulseAudio sound server use D-Bus to provide part or all of their services. systemd uses the D-Bus wire protocol for communication between systemctl and systemd, and is also promoting traditional system daemons to D-Bus services, such as logind.
 Another heavy user of D-Bus is Polkit, whose policy authority daemon is implemented as a service connected to the system bus.

 Implementations

 libdbus

 Although there are several implementations of D-Bus, the most widely used is the reference implementation libdbus, developed by the same freedesktop.org project that designed the specification.
 However, libdbus is a low-level implementation that was never meant to be used directly by application developers, but as a reference guide for other reimplementations of D-Bus (such as those included in standard libraries of desktop environments, or in programming language bindings).
 The freedesktop.org project itself recommends applications authors to "use one of the higher level bindings or implementations" instead.
-The predominance of libdbus as the most used D-Bus implementation caused the terms "D-Bus" and "libdbus" to be often used interchangeably, leading to confusion.